What is rich media and why does it matter?

 - Each form of rich media is useful because of its inherent characteristics, as media, to convey information compared to text media alone.

 - Each form of rich media varies in its strengths and weaknesses.
 Rich media are not better in all cases – they are simply different.

-- Rich media, used appropriately, streamlines cognitive effort, reduces cognitive load, and supports sensemaking/sensegiving.
+- Rich media, used appropriately, streamlines cognitive effort, reduces cognitive load, and supports sensemaking/sensegiving in interpersonal communication.

 - Rich media, as forms of electronic communication, provide opportunities to practice communicating with tools learners will encounter under authentic professional or scholarly conditions.

 However, we should note that rich media alone does not cause learning.
-Using rich media effectively requires employing a holistic pedagogical approach to an instructional challenge which we refer to as “the pedagogical wrapper” around a rich media resource.
-This topic is covered more thoroughly in the chapter “The Pedagogical Wrapper“.
+Using rich media effectively requires employing a holistic pedagogical approach to an instructional challenge which we refer to as “the pedagogical wrapper” that surrounds a rich media resource in the context of learner engagement.
+This topic is covered in more depth in the chapter “The Pedagogical Wrapper“.

 Classifications of rich media

 Multimedia has optimal characteristics to stimulate sensory experiences and cognitive activity analogous to real world experiences and phenomena which, when used in instruction, are optimal for learners to construct mental models.